elenaferr0/tsp-optimization/report/sections/computational-results.typ

       (100%, 25%),
       label_str: "plt:exact",
     ),
-  )
+  ))
 }

-#ref(<plt:a>) instead shows the growth of the optimality gap for the @GA with respect to the number of nodes.
+#ref(<plt:optimality-gap>) instead shows the growth of the optimality gap for the @GA with respect to the number of nodes.
 The increase in steeper in the first 20 nodes, then it tends to stabilize and become more linear.
 This is likely due to the fact that the @GA is able to find a good solution for small instances, but as the number of nodes increases, the search space becomes too large and the algorithm struggles to maintain a low gap.

 Both the discussed plots are in logarithmic scale, to allow a better visualization of the results, given the large differences in time and gap values.

 #{
   let gap_by_nodes = results_with_gap.map(((nodes, gap)) => (nodes, gap))

   let x_max = calc.max(..gap_by_nodes.map(((nodes, gap)) => nodes))

   let x_axis = axis(